karolcymerys/udacity-reinforcement-learning-continuous-control-problem/README.md

 This environment is called _Reacher_ environment.
 It consists of 20 double-joined arms (__agents__).
-The goal of single agent is to move arm to the goal location and keep it there.
+The goal of single agent is to keep its arm in goal location (goal location is presented as green sphere).
 Environment is considered as resolved in training process when all the agents get __an average score of +30 over 100 consecutive episodes__.